PThorpe92/CuTE/README.md

 ---

 Happy coding!
-If you have any questions or need assistance, feel free to reach out to me, [Preston T](https://github.com/PThorpe92)
+If you have any questions or need assistance, feel free to reach out to [Preston T](https://github.com/PThorpe92)

 **Disclaimer:** This project is provided as-is, and its creators are not responsible for any misuse or potential security vulnerabilities resulting from the usage of API keys.